 What are your thought prisons?
 What scripts were written in your brain years ago that you still blindly follow and sometimes expect others to recite?
 What dubious assumptions have become so much a part of you that it is hard to notice them?
 It can be very rewarding to find out, and you can spare yourself and your loved ones much unnecessary trouble if you do!

 Eric is Senior Counsel to the Maine Public Advocate as his day job.
 He has a degree in Biological Anthropology from Harvard College.
 Eric's creative outlets are as a multi-instrumentalist (mandolin, guitar, bass, piano, and pretty much everything he picks up), singer, songwriter, and writer.
-He has two amazing daughters, and has been happily married to their life coach mom for close to 30 years.
+He has two amazing adult children, and has been happily married to their life coach mom for over 30 years.